 StrikeTec has been around for some time in the professional circuit, but is only now opening itself up to a wider audience.

 It gives boxers and trainers an insight into hand speed and force, as well keeping an eye on your punch rotation to let you know whether your technique is flowing correctly.
 This data is all stored through the device's app, which also allows you to tap into specific training sessions, hidden weaknesses and fatigue levels.

-Striketec has recently finished up a successful crowdfunding campaign over on Indiegogo, so expect the trackers to hit the market once this initial shipping batch is completed in July.
+Striketec has recently finished up a successful crowdfunding campaign over on Indiegogo - in which early bird deals saw the tech being offered for $250 - so expect the trackers to hit the market once this initial shipping batch is completed in July.